keenlycode/gnomicon/website/template/home.md

 - Use <strong>[SVG Icons]</strong> for sharpness, scalable, easily to customize and make animation with css & javascript.
-- Use <strong>[Web Components]</strong> for speed and less dependencies
+- Use <strong>[Web Components]</strong> since it becomes a standard technology for speed and less dependencies, also make it easy to integrate with other libraries.
-  since it becomes a standard technology.

 ## Install
 ---